vazovn/galaxy-core-deployment/UNINSTALL_ROUTINE.md

     nano /etc/passwd and delete row containing user 'galaxy' rm /etc/profile.d/z_galaxyprompt.sh

-## Then you can launch the installaiton script again
+## Then you can launch the installation script again